 The proposal stalled in 2019 as lawmakers disagreed over whether there should be a lower rate for workers who get health benefits through their jobs.

 The minimum wage in the state nicknamed "the Last Frontier" goes up automatically each New Year's Day to keep pace with inflation, thanks to a ballot measure voters approved in 2014.

-Alaskans in the lowest-paying jobs have gotten a raise of 30 cents for 2020.
+Alaskans in the lowest-paying jobs got a raise of 30 cents for 2020.
 The previous minimum was $9.89 an hour.

 Like everyone else in Alaska, minimum-wage workers also receive annual payouts from the state's oil wealth fund.
 In 2019, every adult and child received a check for $1,606 — $6 more than in 2018 — to spend, save or invest.

 School bus drivers in Alaska have their own pay floor: They're required to receive at least double the usual minimum wage.

 Minimum wage: $10.50 per hour